 Come join our Needlework – Knitting, Crocheting and Embroidery – club.
 This is an informal gathering and all skill levels are welcome!
 Bring your own supplies or project to work on.
-Meet new friends, work on your skills and have fun!
+Meet new friends, work on your craft and have fun!

 Meet: Every Second and Fourth Thursday 6pm

 Join: Open to all, just come on in!

 Join a book discussion club at the library!
-Choose from one of our several categories like biography, poetry or sci-fi to discuss and share.
+Choose from one of our several categories like biography, mystery or sci-fi to discuss and share.
 All book clubs are free and open to the public – no membership required, just stop in!
 Books are available at the Reference Desk on the second floor.

 Mystery Book Club

 Are you into thrillers and always looking for the next adventure?
-Immerse yourself in our extensive collection of mystery books, then meet up to talk about them!
+Immerse yourself in a mystery book, then meet up to talk about it!
 Our selection is sure to keep you on your toes and always wanting more.

 Escape the ordinary and plunge into the unique, alternate worlds depicted in science fiction and fantasy genres.
 Our Worlds Away Book Club will transport you into other cultures, peoples, eras and galaxies with our selection.

 Bring your lunch and join in as we discuss a mix of contemporary fiction and nonfiction books.
 Take your mind out of the grind of everyday life to be transported into captivating and calming reads.
 (Due to COVID-19 restrictions, food and drink are not allowed in the building at this time.)